TerriaJS/terriajs/Documentation/WorkingWithTerria/Extending-TerriaJS.md

 # Add a new type of catalog item

-You can add a new type of catalog item to National Map by extending `CatalogItemViewModel`.
-The existing catalog items in National Map, such as [WebMapServiceItemViewModel](https://github.com/NICTA/nationalmap/blob/master/src/ViewModels/WebMapServiceItemViewModel.js) and [GeoJsonItemViewModel](https://github.com/NICTA/nationalmap/blob/master/src/ViewModels/GeoJsonItemViewModel.js) serve as good examples of how to do this.
+You can add a new type of catalog item by extending `CatalogItemViewModel`.
+The existing catalog items, such as [WebMapServiceItemViewModel](/lib/ViewModels/WebMapServiceItemViewModel.js) and [GeoJsonItemViewModel](/lib/ViewModels/GeoJsonItemViewModel.js) serve as good examples of how to do this.

-In order for the new data source to be configurable via `init_nm.json`, you also need to add it to [registerCatalogViewModels.js](https://github.com/NICTA/nationalmap/blob/master/src/ViewModels/registerCatalogViewModels.js) with a unique `type` identifier.
+In order for the new data source to be configurable an init file, you also need to add it to [registerCatalogViewModels.js](/lib/ViewModels/registerCatalogViewModels.js) with a unique `type` identifier.

-If you wrote a new type of catalog item that might be of use to other projects using National Map, you should open a pull request!

 # Add a new type of group

-It is also possible to extend National Map with custom catalog item groups.
+It is also possible to add custom catalog item group types.
 This is done when you want part of your catalog to be built by querying a remote server.
-For example, National Map includes an out-of-the-box group to retrieve data sources from a WMS server's `GetCapabilities` response.
+For example, TerriaJS includes a a group type to retrieve data sources from a WMS server's `GetCapabilities` response.

 To create a custom type of group, extend `CatalogGroupViewModel`.
-[WebMapServiceGroupViewModel.js](https://github.com/NICTA/nationalmap/blob/master/src/ViewModels/WebMapServiceGroupViewModel.js) serves as a good example of how to do this.
+[WebMapServiceGroupViewModel.js](/lib/ViewModels/WebMapServiceGroupViewModel.js) serves as a good example of how to do this.

-In order for the new group to be configurable via `init_nm.json`, you also need to add it to [registerCatalogViewModels.js](https://github.com/NICTA/nationalmap/blob/master/src/ViewModels/registerCatalogViewModels.js) with a unique `type` identifier.
+In order for the new group to be usable in an init file, you also need to add it to [registerCatalogViewModels.js](/lib/ViewModels/registerCatalogViewModels.js) with a unique `type` identifier.

+# Contributing

-If you wrote a new type of catalog item group that might be of use to other projects using National Map, you should open a pull request!
+If you add a new feature or item or group type that might be of use to other projects, please consider contributing it back as a pull request.
+See the [Contributors Guide](/Documentation/Contributors).